-- The applicant must, as determined by Management, meet the Owner's Screening Criteria, established in accordance with Fair Housing requirements and set forth in Section IX of this Tenant Selection Plan. - 4.
-Management or a third party under contract with Management, with respect to all applications for all household members aged 18 years and older, will take the following actions: - a.
+3. The applicant must, as determined by Management, meet the Owner's Screening Criteria, established in accordance with Fair Housing requirements and set forth in Section IX of this Tenant Selection Plan.

+- 4. Management or a third party under contract with Management, with respect to all applications for all household members aged 18 years and older, will take the following actions: - a.
 Obtain a completed and signed rental application. - b.
-Obtain a credit and criminal background report. - Verify Social Security Card information for all household members age six (6) and older or certify that household member has not been assigned a Social Security number. - d.
+Obtain a credit and criminal background report. - c.
+Verify Social Security Card information for all household members age six (6) and older or certify that household member has not been assigned a Social Security number. - d.
 Verify documentation for household members who are non-citizens. - e.
-Obtain copies of birth certificates for all household members. - Determine anticipated total annual income from all sources f. received by the household, including all net income derived from Net Family Assets, other than earned income of household members younger than 18 years old, in accordance with the requirements of Section 42 of the Internal Revenue Code, as amended (the "Code").
+Obtain copies of birth certificates for all household members. - f.
+Determine anticipated total annual income from all sources received by the household, including all net income derived from Net Family Assets, other than earned income of household members younger than 18 years old, in accordance with the requirements of Section 42 of the Internal Revenue Code, as amended (the "Code").
 Management will consider only the income the household anticipates obtaining in the twelve months proceeding the date of the rental application.
 If it is not feasible to anticipate a level of income over a 12-month period, Management will annualize the income anticipated for a shorter period.
 In the event anticipated income is zero.
 Management will require a notarized statement signed by all household members age 18 years or older demonstrating that no income is coming into the household.
-Subject to the requirements of Section 42 of the Code. income includes, but is not limited to, the following: - Full amount of wages and salaries, overtime pay, commission fees, tips and bonuses, and other compensation for personal services - Net income from operation of a business or profession - Interest, dividends, and other net income of any kind from real or personal property, such as but not limited to Net Family Assets as described below - Full amount of periodic payments from Social Security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts including a lump sum benefit for the delayed start of a periodic payment, excluding lump sum payments of Social Security benefits
+Subject to the requirements of Section 42 of the Code, income includes, but is not limited to, the following: - Full amount of wages and salaries, overtime pay, commission fees, tips and bonuses, and other compensation for personal services - Net income from operation of a business or profession - Interest, dividends, and other net income of any kind from real or personal property, such as but not limited to Net Family Assets as described below - Full amount of periodic payments from Social Security, annulties, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts including a lump sum benefit for the delayed start of a periodic payment, excluding lump sum payments of Social Security benefits - Unemployment, disability compensation, worker's compensation, and severance pay - Assistance from the Department of Human Services (DHS), such as Temporary Aid to Needy Families (if overpayment

-- Unemployment, disability compensation, worker's compensation, and severance pay - Assistance from the Department of Human Services (DHS), such as Temporary Aid to Needy Families - Alimony, child support payments, and regular contributions or gifts received from persons not residing with the household - All regular pay, special pay, and allowances of a member of the Armed Forces
+- or reduction of a grant from DHS is established, the gross amount of the grant will be used for the calculation) - Alimony, child support payments, and regular contributions or gifts received from persons not residing with the household - All regular pay, special pay, and allowances of a member of the Armed Forces